Valerie Smith (academic): Student life

-In late October 2015, Smith adapted the “Dinner with 12 Strangers” program (originally developed at UCLA), which, according to the Swarthmore Daily, "brings members of the campus community together for a meal at the Courtney Smith House."
+In late October 2015, Smith adapted the "Dinner with 12 Strangers" program (originally developed at UCLA), which, according to the Swarthmore Daily, "brings members of the campus community together for a meal at the Courtney Smith House."
 In March 2016, she penned an opinion editorial in the college's newspaper regarding a Letter to the Editor about members of the board of trustees having a conflict of interest in divesting in fossil fuels.
 The original article requested that "manager[s] having a duality or possible financial conflict of interest on any matter should not use his or her personal influence in the matter and, if a vote were to be taken, should not vote thereon nor be counted even in determining the quorum for the meeting."
 Smith, along with the Chair of the Managers of Swarthmore College, Tom Spock, issued that "the assertions in the piece [were] unfounded and present[ed] a distorted picture," adding "the administration are united in their deep commitment to climate action."
-Smith concluded the letter by stating that the college will not divest, citing the "Board’s responsibility to ensure that both current and future generations of Swarthmore students have access to the financial resources," indicating the importance of dependent investments in their long-term financial goals.
+Smith concluded the letter by stating that the college will not divest, citing the "Board's responsibility to ensure that both current and future generations of Swarthmore students have access to the financial resources," indicating the importance of dependent investments in their long-term financial goals.

 Endowment and fundraising

-According to an article by BizJournals, the Swarthmore Endowment Fund, fell by -5% in 2016, indicating a drop from $1.846 billion to $1.747 billion.
+Swarthmore College has one of the largest endowments in the country.
+During Smith's tenure, the endowment has grown significantly from $1.747 billion in 2016 to $2.72 billion at the end of the 2023 fiscal year.
+In fiscal year 2023, the endowment distributed $111.2 million to support Swarthmore's operating budget, which equated to 55.0% of College operating revenue.
+Swarthmore uses its endowment to, among other things, practice need-blind admission; the college admits students without regard to their financial need and provides loan-free financial aid that meets 100% of a student's demonstrated need.

 On April 6, 2017, Smith announced the "Changing Lives, Changing the World" fundraising campaign intending to raise $450 million.

+In September 2025, Smith was named Swarthmore's inaugural Roy J. and Linda G. Shanker Presidential Chair.

 Academic outreach

 In September 2016, she was profiled by Washington Monthly, where she commented on the minority incarceration debate by rhetorically asking: "How many of the men who are in this facility, or in facilities like it across the country, are there because the educational system failed to engage them intellectually, made them feel unintelligent, less than human?"

-On February 17, 2017, Smith was interviewed by Adam Bryant of The New York Times where she outlined the college's market position, incoming students, and her leadership philosophy: "creating an environment within my leadership team where people feel that they can trust each other and feel confident sharing their ideas."
+On February 17, 2017, Smith was interviewed by Adam Bryant for The New York Times where she outlined the college's market position, incoming students, and her leadership philosophy: "creating an environment within my leadership team where people feel that they can trust each other and feel confident sharing their ideas."